Helping Mothers Write Their Books

 While in graduate school for clinical psychology, my professor once said, “There are two tricks to not getting divorced.
 The first is that the two partners don’t want to get divorced at the same time (it’s inevitable both will want to leave the marriage at some point).
 The second trick is to remain committed to the commitment of marriage itself, not your partner alone.”

 As a 22-year-old student, I had no idea what this really meant.
-Twenty years of marriage and partnership later, I finally got it.
+Twenty years of marriage later, I finally get it.
 Though there are times when being with your partner is trying, if you maintain your allegiance to the marriage itself, you can survive just about anything.

 Just as in marriage, the commitment to writing itself is imperative.
 Whether that writing is going well or not isn’t as important as staying true to the commitment of the writing routine.
 And, just as in marriage, there will be peaks and valleys in your writing, but you will overcome these with time, practice, and patience.